Learning Selective Sensor Fusion for States Estimation: Learning Multimodal Representations

 We now combine the high-level representation produced by each feature encoder from raw data sequences, with a fusion function $g$ that combines information from a pair of sensor modalities to extract the useful combined feature $\mathbf{z}$ for a regression task:

 where $(\mathbf{a}_1, \mathbf{a}_2)$ is any pair of sensor modality features from visual $\mathbf{a}_V$, inertial $\mathbf{a}_I$, depth $\mathbf{a}_D$, and point cloud $\mathbf{a}_P$ channels.
-In this work, we specifically investigate the problem of fusing two sensor modalities for better demonstration, although our framework can extend naturally to exploit three or more modalities.
+In this work, we specifically investigate the problem of fusing two sensor modalities for better demonstration on existing datasets, although our framework can extend naturally to exploit three or more modalities.

 There are several different ways to implement this fusion function.
 The current approach is to directly concatenate the two features together into one feature space (we call this method direct fusion $g_\text{direct}$).
 However, in order to learn a robust sensor fusion model, we propose two fusion schemes -- deterministic soft fusion $g_\text{soft}$ and stochastic hard fusion $g_\text{hard}$, which explicitly model the feature selection process according to the current environment dynamics and the reliability of the data input.
-Our selective fusion mechanisms re-weights the concatenated inertial-visual features, guided by the concatenated features themselves.
-The fusion network is another deep neural network and is end-to-end trainable.
+The fusion network is another deep neural network module.
 Details will be discussed in Section~\ref{sec: selective sensor fusion}.